Ooohu/Cross-section-calculator/README.md

 # Cross-section-calculator
 Calculate cross-section of a cosmic string

+Requirement: The graphing is based on Gnuplot.

+Usage:

-Adjust the wave function and configuration section for different experiments.
+1. Adjust the wave function and configuration section in cross.c for different experiments.

-Executable is a shortcut for the Mac system.
-.
+2.type make to run, or click the executable file (for Mac Os).